Data-Driven Analysis of AI in Medical Device Software in China: Trends of Deep Learning and Traditional AI Based on Regulatory Data: Results

-Table \ref{tab:import} presents the AI-enabled medical devices (AIMD) imported into China from other countries, with the majority originating from the USA.
-Most of these devices are categorized under radiology, and all are classified as Class III devices, regulated by the National Office in Beijing.
+Table \ref{tab:import} presents AI-enabled medical devices (AIMDs) imported into China, the majority of which originate from the United States and are classified as Class III, typically under the domain of radiology and regulated centrally by the National Office in Beijing.